GoogleCloudPlatform/microservices-demo/kustomize/components/google-cloud-operations/README.md

 # Integrate Online Boutique with Google Cloud Operations

 By default, [Google Cloud Operations](https://cloud.google.com/products/operations) instrumentation is **turned off** for Online Boutique deployments.
-This includes Monitoring (Stats), Tracing, Profiler, and Debugger.
+This includes Monitoring (Stats), Tracing, and Profiler.
 This means that even if you're running this app on [GKE](https://cloud.google.com/kubernetes-engine), traces (for example) will not be exported to [Google Cloud Trace](https://cloud.google.com/trace).

 If you want to re-enable Google Cloud Operations instrumentation, the easiest way is to enable the included kustomize module, which enables traces, metrics, and adds a deployment of the [Open Telemetry Collector](https://opentelemetry.io/docs/collector/) to gather the traces and metrics and forward them to the appropriate Google Cloud backend.